Legion-Team/legion-protocol-contracts/README.md

 - `createFixedPriceSale`: Deploys a new instance of `LegionFixedPriceSale`.
 - `createSealedBidAuction`: Deploys a new instance of `LegionSealedBidAuctionSale`.
+- `createPreLiquidSaleV1`: Deploys a new instance of `LegionPreLiquidSaleV1`.
 - `createPreLiquidSaleV2`: Deploys a new instance of `LegionPreLiquidSaleV2`.

 ### Linear Vesting